MIT-LCP/mimic-website/content/mimicdata/how-is-data-recorded.md

 # How is data recorded in the database?

-The data in the database is recorded during routine clinical care.
-As a result, the data is collected for the purpose of patient care, and *not* for the purpose of retrospective data analysis.
-This is a key point to consider at all times when analyzing the data: while it may not be archived in an optimal way for analysis, this is not the primary purpose of the data.
-This is partly implied by the nature of this research: *secondary* analysis of electronic health records.
+The data within MIMIC was recorded during routine clinical care and *not* explicitly for the purpose of retrospective data analysis.
+This is a key point to keep in mind when analyzing the data.

 # Types of data in the database

 There are two types of data in the database: static data and dynamic data.
 Static data is recorded once for a given identifier.
 An example of static data is the `DOB` column in the PATIENTS table.
 Each patient has only one date of birth, which does not change over time and is not recorded with an associated timestamp.
-In contrast, an example of dynamic data is a patient's blood pressure, which is aperiodically measured during their stay in the ICU.
-Note that this distinction between static data and dynamic data is merely a helpful conceptual construct: there is *no* strict technical distinction between date of birth and heart rate.
+An example of dynamic data is a patient's blood pressure, which is periodically measured during a hospital stay.
+This distinction between static data and dynamic data is merely a helpful conceptual construct: there is *no* strict technical distinction between date of birth and heart rate.
 However, static data tends to not have an associated `ITEMID` (as there is no need to repeatedly record values for static data), whereas dynamic data must have an `ITEMID` to facilitate repeated measurements.

 ## Static